alvinl/stem/README.md

 - Edit config.json to your needs (only username and password is required)
 - Run `node app.js` to start the bot

+## Configuring
+To configure the bot you can just edit config.json.
+This [page](https://github.com/Alvinlz/stem/wiki/Configuring-the-bot) gives an explanation of what each setting does.

 ## Changelog
 You can find the changelog [here](https://github.com/Alvinlz/stem/releases)